 3. What should the list price of my home be?

-A great agent will be an expert in their local neighborhoods, so they’ll be able to price your home to sell without sacrificing your hard-earned equity.
-Get a free home valuation from a top local realtor today!
+A great agent will be an expert in their local neighborhoods, so they’ll be able to price your home to sell while still getting you a fair deal.
+Get a free home valuation from a top local realtor.

 4. Why is my home’s assessed value different from the market value?